SUSE/telemetry/doc/telemetryclientregistration.md

 identifying telemetry clients.
 When telemetry is relayed, the relay will add a RELAYED_VIA tag to the telemetry submission which identifies both the relay and the client that submitted the telemetry to the relay.
-The aggregate of the RELATED_VIA tag values associated with a telemetry data item can thus be used to uniquely identify the path from the originating client to the main telemetry service gateway, and thus uniquely identify a specific client's telemetry submissions.
+The aggregate of the RELAYED_VIA tag values associated with a telemetry data item can thus be used to uniquely identify the path from the originating client to the main telemetry service gateway, and thus uniquely identify a specific client's telemetry submissions.